Commands can be grouped together in order to facilitate iterating over a file or list and performing the same actions each time.

 The Command Group node is slightly different than a Command, Chain Event, or a Trigger in that it has an extra "port" for connecting other Commands or Chain Events on the right.
 Connecting either a Command or Chain Event to this "port" will automatically add it to the group, and you will see a confirmation appear in the bottom right portion of the screen once the addition has been completed.

 To help differentiate between which Command belongs to which Command Group, you're able to specify a color for the group.
 Colors are assigned automatically upon creating the group, but they can be changed by clicking on the Command Group and clicking the color picker icon.
-From here, you may choose which color to assign to the group.
+Choose which color to assign to the group.
 All Commands and Chain Events within the group will match this color.

-To reduce clutter while you are editing, you may choose to hide the Commands and Chain Events attached to a Command Group.
+To reduce clutter while editing, users have the option to hide the Commands and Chain Events attached to a Command Group.
 First, click on the Command Group to display the menu.
-From here, click on the visibility icon to toggle whether or not your Command Group is "collapsed".
-When it is collapsed, you will not see the nodes or links associated with the group.
+From here, click on the visibility icon to toggle whether or to "collapse" the Command Group.
+When it is collapsed, the nodes or links associated with the group will not be visible.